This page provides brief information on the following Shropshire birding sites. Click on the site name for more details.

 Dragonflies include Club-Tailed and an occasional Hairy Hawker.
 Look for Wild Parsnip and Greater Spearwort which are rarely found elsewhere in the County; Common Spotted Orchid is a more expected attraction.
 Toadstools include the bizarre Collared Earthstar.
 Otter, Mink and Muntjac Deer are very occasionally reported.

 The park can be very busy in summer and at weekends.
 Wheelchair access is theoretically good but ascents from the river would be very strenuous.
 There is free parking near the Alveley visitor centre (SO753839) or, from Highley, consider taking Barke Street (SO741834) and parking near the railway line.
 (Keith Bates)

 Chetwynd Pool can be found to the north of Newport by taking the old main road out of Newport town centre towards Chetwynd church.
-As you are leaving Newport the pool is behind the wall on your left, at the end of a straight park on the right, just before a small wood.
-The car park is a favourite spot for dog-walkers and there are footpaths along the field side of the wood and up the hill, to the east, by the side of another wood.
-To view the pool, cross over the road and walk back towards Newport; the pool can be seen over the park wall for a 100 m stretch.
-This can give very good views in winter (when there are no leaves on the trees) of Shoveler, Wigeon and occasionally Goosander.
-As well as the wildfowl on the pool, other birds of interest include all three species of woodpecker, Nuthatch, Treecreeper, Raven and Buzzard.
+As you are leaving Newport the pool is behind the wall on your left.
+Park in the housing estate to the right when you hit the speed bumps, opposite the keeper’s cottage.
+To view the pool cross over the road and walk past the keeper’s cottage, there is no access to the park, but the pool is best viewed from the footpath over the wall as this does not disturb the waterfowl.
+The pool can be seen over the park wall for a100 meters, which can give very good views in winter (when there are no leaves on the trees) of Shoveler [the best site in the County for the species] also Tufted Duck, Goosander, Egyptian Geese and in the Spring the Heronry on the island.
+As well as the wildfowl on the pool, other birds of interest include Raven, Nuthatch, Treecreeper and Buzzard.